Banks, like most companies, face an urgent imperative to reimagine themselves and seize new growth opportunities.

 Salesforce enables you to delight customers by putting them at the centre of your business.
 With our Customer 360 platform, you can listen to customers better, anticipate their financial needs, and deliver seamless experiences at every touchpoint.

 Rich customer profiles and smart insights help you identify new opportunities to deepen customer connections, and convert more leads.
-Meanwhile, powerful collaboration tools and AI intelligence help your teams work faster and smarter to get things done.
+Meanwhile, powerful collaboration tools and artificial intelligence help your teams work faster and smarter to get things done.